eoncarlyle/januaryplayground/README.md

 - Save both in storage and in global state
 - Write async job that logs out when the tu
 - Write function that logs out (state and cookies) if 403s are hit

+### Client-side Websockets
+- ~Use socket.io for the client side~: vanilla websockets will work instead
+- There are only a handful of routes that this will be relevant for: I we need to decide which components need websockets before putting this into place?
+- One possibility is storing effectively a singleton in the application state
+  - This would mean creating a WebSocket object in the
+- The state built off of the singleton could be organised on the page level
+  - The types of
+- If it is stored in `useState`, we'll need to make sure that the process of creating websockets can read off of something like local storage or something
+  - We need subsequent websockets to pick up where previous ones left off